zship/class.js/README.md

 (constructor function).
 They read and/or mutate two properties of the class:
 `_meta` (class.js introspection information) and `prototype` (the standard JavaScript prototype object). **The main goal of a plugin is to add something useful to** `prototype`, and hence to the eventual instances of the class.
-The plugins included with class.js and used by the default `class/create` implementation are: